Strengths and Weaknesses of Tableau Desktop

 - July 12, 2020

 Tableau Desktop is one of the most common tools used by analysts.
-We will explore some of the strengths and weaknesses of Tableau Desktop.
+We will explore some of the advantages and limitations of Tableau Desktop.
 I’ll provide some options for working with large data sets and advanced calculations in Tableau Desktop more efficiently and collaboratively.
-Finally, we will also see how Datameer Spotlight extends the value of Tableau Desktop and all your analytics assets.
+Finally, we will also see how Datameer Spotlight extends Tableau Desktop’s value and all your analytics assets.

 Tableau is one of the best tools when it comes to visualization and interactivity with data for analysis.
 Tableau performance will degrade if you have large data sets or data spread across different systems and need the ability to connect to all of your data at once.
 Given the need to create extracts of data in Tableau, other methods used with Tableau are better suited for optimizing complex data landscapes.